sats17/tiny-saga/README.md

 * Check product availability
 * Update stock levels

-### Orchestrator Microservice (Orchestrator MS)
+### Notification Microservice
-This microservice is responsible for coordinating the actions of other microservices using the saga pattern.
+This microservice is responsible for sending notification to users

 ## User Journey
 1) User clicks on order with selected payment mode -> Backend call will be trigger, it will take payment and place order (edge cases of insufficient fund or inventory insufficient are async flow)